Lyroxide/yomichan-ko-dic/README.md

 I would want to improve on the conjugator before making any other dictionaries, especially monolingual ones.

-There are probably many mistakes in the Naver dictionary; please do tell me so that I can update them.
+There are probably many mistakes in the Naver dictionary; I will upload them in Github next time so that anyone can do a pull request.
+In the meantime, feel free to open an issue or message me.

 Discord: Lyroxi#5735